KeyNode-Driven Geometry Coding for Real-World Scanned Human Dynamic Mesh Compression: Evaluation

 \subsection{Influence of GoF Size and I-frame Quality}

 In this section, we evaluate various GoF sizes and I-frame qualities to understand how they impact compression performance.
-The experiment is done on \textit{Thomas}'s first ten frames, with four different GoF sizes and four different I-frame quality levels.
+The experiment is done on \textit{Thomas}'s first 32 frames, with five different GoF sizes and four different I-frame quality levels.
 We evaluate the I-frame quality levels 1 to 4 from lower to higher.
-For P-frames, we use the same encoding configuration across all cases being assessed.
+For P-frames, we use the same encoding configuration across all cases being assessed, and the prediction mode is Fully Forward.

 Fig.~\ref{fig:influence-GoF-size-IF-quality} shows that smaller GoF sizes are more sensitive to variations in I-frame quality, as indicated by a wider spread in compression performance when changing quality levels.
 Smaller GoF sizes lead to higher bit rates, whereas larger GoF sizes tend to perform better at lower bit rates.
-For instance, at similar quality settings, GoF size 10 achieves a lower bit rate.
+For instance, at similar quality settings, GoF size 16 achieves a lower bit rate.
 Overall, Fig.~\ref{fig:influence-GoF-size-IF-quality} suggests that the KeyNode-based method prefers medium to high I-frame quality.
 When aiming for lower target bit rates, it is advantageous to increase the GoF size rather than reduce the quality of the I-frames.

 Additionally, it can be noticed that when the I-frame geometry quality is low (e.g., 1 and 2), increasing the GoF size slightly reduces distortion.
 This occurs because the octree-based residual coding effectively enhances the quality of P-frames, causing P-frames to have slightly lower distortion than I-frames.